Sovereigns are attractive coins with an interesting history which form a key part of the UK’s heritage and tradition.

 If you know the sovereign is collectable, you may receive an offer above the bullion price.
 Great for securing a quick sale, but they’ll only pay a wholesale or discounted price so they can sell your sovereigns for a profit.

-Even after commissions, selling your coins at auction can offer a better return because it lets you get closer to the ‘retail’ price.
+Even after commissions, selling at a coin auction can offer a better return because it lets you get closer to the ‘retail’ price.

 At Warwick & Warwick, we have an extensive database of numismatists and coin collectors from around the world who are interested in the rarest items.